nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/CRUD_MINI_PROJ.md

 1. ES6 Modules with import/ export statements (_don't forget to draw your module map!_)
 1. Single responsibility functions
 1. Webpack for task automation
+1. You can hard code your form to create contacts into your `index.html` file.

 ## Project specs
 ### Reading contacts